Expensify/App/PERFORMANCE.md

 React might still take some time to re-render a component when it's parent component renders.
 If it takes a long time to re-render the child even though we have no props changing then we can use `PureComponent` or `React.memo()` (without a callback) which will "shallow compare" the `props` to see if a component should re-render.

+If you aren't sure what exactly is changing about some deeply nested object prop you can use `Performance.diffObject()` method in `componentDidUpdate()` which should show you exactly what is changing from one update to the next.

 **Suggested:** [React Docs - Reconciliation](https://reactjs.org/docs/reconciliation.html)